Treatment Effect Estimation with Efficient Data Aggregation: Methodology

-where $E_0$ indicates the active covariates in the model, $\alpha \in R^s $ measures the average treatment effect, and $\beta_{E_0}$ are the unknown parameters that capture the effects of the covariates in the model, and $\varepsilon_k$ are random errors.
-We assume $\beta_{E_0}$ to be the same across the studies for the sake of simplicity, but note that our work generalizes easily to cases where the parameter vector $ \beta_{E_0}$ varies with $k$, i.e., the true confounding variables are allowed to be different across the studies.
-Later in the section, we discuss the extension of our framework to accommodate heterogeneity across studies.
+where $\alpha \in R^s $ measures the treatment effect, $E_0$ indicates the covariates with nonzero effects, and $\beta_{E_0}$ measures the impact of these covariates.
+Here, the term treatment effect refers to the coefficients of shared variables across multiple studies.
+This terminology is consistent with the high dimensional inference literature \cite{belloni2014inference, cattaneo2018inference, belloni2019valid, wang2020debiased} and with our current model setup, where the regression coefficients are often called treatment effects by researchers.
+Later in this section, we show that our introduced scheme generalizes to a variety of linear models, such as models with cross-study heterogeneity.

-We can think of the first column of $X_k$ as a vector of all 1's to represent the intercept in the population model in \eqref{popn:modelk}; in practice, we center all the data vectors to proceed by simply assuming that $Y_k$ sums to zero and so does every column of $D_k$ and $X_k$.
-Each existing study in our framework includes an extensive collection of covariates and the treatment assignment is randomized conditional on these covariates.
-We further suppose that the observed covariates, $X_k$, in each study include the ones indexed by $E_{0, k}$, that is, the active covariates of interest in the population model are measured in each study.
-This is a rather strong assumption, requiring any unobserved confounding variables to be balanced in all the studies.
-Unobserved confounding effects in more general settings certainly deserve further attention.
+We can think of the first column of $X_k$ as a vector of all 1's to represent the intercept in the population model \eqref{popn:modelk}.
+In practice, we center all the data vectors, and simply assume that $Y_k$ sums to zero, and so does every column of $D_k$ and $X_k$ without a loss of generality.
+Each existing study collects data for an extensive collection of covariates, and the treatment assignment is randomized conditional on these covariates.
+We further assume that the set of observed covariates, $X_k$, in each study include the ones indexed by $E_0$, that is, the covariates with nonzero effects in the population model are measured in each study.
+This is a rather strong assumption, requiring that the set of unobserved confounders is balanced in all the studies.
+Unobserved confounders in more general settings certainly deserve further attention.

-Because each study includes a large number of covariates, we assume that the treatment effect evaluation will rely on the LASSO, a common tool of choice in high dimensional data analyses.
-Fixing $E_k$ to be the active set of covariates selected by the LASSO, each study will report $E_k$ and a set of summary statistics which we specify explicitly in the next section.
-Under appropriate conditions, we have $E_0 \subset E_k$ with probability tending to one as the sample size $n_k$ increases.
-A validation study, $\mathcal{V} = \left\{ D, X, Y\right\}$, collects information on the response $Y \in R^n$, treatment variables $D \in R^{n \times s}$, and the covariates $X:=X_E \in R^{n \times q}$ from the same population model in \eqref{popn:modelk} and independent of $\dcal_k$, $k=1,\cdots, K$, where $E:=\cup_{k=1}^{K} E_k$ with cardinality equal to $q$.
-In this protocol, we note that the selection from the existing studies informs a careful design for the downstream validation study.
-In the rest of the paper, let (i) $N_k= n+n_k$, (ii) $r_k= n_k/N_k$, and (iii) $q_k=|E_k|$.
-Lastly, we use $\|v\|$ to represent the $\ell_2$ norm of a vector unless specified otherwise.

-We conclude the section by showing that our framework easily generalizes to accommodate some heterogeneity across studies.
-Let $E_{0,k}$ contain the active covariates in the existing study $k$, and $E_{0,0}$ contain the active covariates in the validation study.
-Suppose, the data in our existing studies is drawn from the following model: